filamentphp/filament/packages/admin/docs/02-resources/03-creating-records.md

 ## Customizing data before saving

 Sometimes, you may wish to modify form data before it is finally saved to the database.
-To do this, you may define a `mutateFormDataBeforeCreate()` method, which accepts the `$data` as an array, and returns the modified version:
+To do this, you may define a `mutateFormDataBeforeCreate()` method on the Create page class, which accepts the `$data` as an array, and returns the modified version:

 ```php
 protected function mutateFormDataBeforeCreate(array $data): array